hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

         tar xvzf fabric-dev-servers.tar.gz

 2. Choose which version of Fabric to use.  {{site.data.conrefs.hlf_full}} v1.0 is highly recommended and the default.
-If for some reason v0.6 needs to be installed, you can set it explicitly as follows:
+If for some reason v0.6 needs to be installed, you can set it explicitly as follows: export FABRIC_VERSION=hlfv0.6

-        export FABRIC_VERSION=hlfv0.6
+    > **Please Note:** {{site.data.conrefs.composer_full}} users should not use {{site.data.conrefs.fabric_full}} v0.6.
+It is deprecated, and everybody should now use v1.0.

-    {{site.data.conrefs.hlf_full}} To 'unset' a v0.6 export, or to be explicit in using v1 Fabric, use this command
+    To 'unset' a v0.6 export, or to be explicit in using v1 Fabric, use this command

         export FABRIC_VERSION=hlfv1